The Passover seder is approaching.

 Excited?
 You should be!

-You get a chance to read the Haggadah with your friends & family around the Seder table, drink wine, eat Matzo balls (or Gefilte Fish ?) and have some fun!
+You finally get together with your family and loved ones around the Seder table – drinking wine, eating Matzo balls (or Gefilte Fish ?) and having a jolly good time!

-Before you dive into the Haggadah, let’s make sure you find your friends, family AND hostess appropriate Passover gift ideas that’ll make even the Pharaoh jealous (serves him right, after the way he treated our forefathers).
+Here are Amen V’Amen’s favorite Passover gift ideas for Pesach 2019 that’ll make even the evil Pharaoh jealous (serves him right, after the way he treated our forefathers).

 Table of Contents